 If you are new to photography and you are struggling with your compositions then I’d recommend learning compositions like the classic sweeping vista because they look great, they have commercial value (if you are that way inclined), they will impress your friends, and you will learn good technique.

-They are also hard to create because you have to wait for the right light and search out the landscape, which takes a lot of effort and therefore concentrates the mind on creating the best photograph.
+You have to wait for the right light and search out the landscape, which takes a lot of effort and therefore concentrates the mind on creating the best photograph.

 The sweeping vista is loved by photography magazines too, which provide a great source of information on how to perfect the technique.

-Don’t forget that you can create an original composition that exploits the very specific and unique light and land conditions that occur throughout the day, any day, come rain or shine, dawn, dusk, midday or midnight.
+Exploit the very specific and unique light and land conditions that occur throughout the day, any day, come rain or shine, dawn, dusk, midday or midnight.